 Regulatory Obligations and Related Considerations

 Effective liquidity controls are critical elements in a broker-dealer’s risk management framework.
-Exchange Act Rule 17a-3(a)(23) requires firms that meet specified thresholds to make and keep current records documenting the credit, market and liquidity risk management controls established and maintained by the firm to assist it in analyzing and managing the risks associated with its business.
+Exchange Act Rule 17a-3(a)(23) requires member firms that meet specified thresholds to make and keep current records documenting the credit, market and liquidity risk management controls established and maintained by your firm to assist it in analyzing and managing the risks associated with its business.